mmartins000/WebRewrite/CONFIG.md

 Parameters `rule`, `flags` and `replace` are part of the regular expression.
 You can learn more at [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

-Note: Filling `url` and `postData` sections is optional.
-You may opt to fill one or the other.

 Acceptable values:
 ```text